-Under the Every Student Succeeds Act (ESSA) of 2015, the Charter School Programs was reauthorized as the Expanding Opportunity Through Quality Charter School Programs (CSP).1 The collective program, housed within the U.S. Department of Education, includes distinct grant programs, each with different purposes and target grantees.
-One of those grant programs is the State Entity (SE) Program, which provides grants to state entities, defined as state educational agencies (SEAs), state charter school boards, state governors, and statewide charter support organizations (CSOs).
+Under the Every Student Succeeds Act (ESSA), the Charter School Program was reauthorized as the Expanding Opportunity Through Quality Charter Schools Program (CSP).1 The collective program, housed within the U.S. Department of Education, includes six distinct grant programs, each with different purposes and target grantees.
+One of those grant programs is the State Entity (SE) program, which provides grants to state entities (SEs), defined as state educational agencies (SEAs), state charter school boards, state governors, and statewide charter school support organizations (CSOs).

-Under this program, an SE receiving a grant must use at least 90% of its grant to provide subgrants to charter school developers, which may include charter management organizations (CMOs), in support of opening new charter schools or replicating or expanding existing high-quality charter schools.
-Grantees may also use up to 3% of funds for administrative costs and must use at least 7% to (1) provide technical assistance (TA) to subgrant applicants and (2) provide TA to charter school authorizers and carry out other activities to improve authorizer quality, including developing capacity for, and conducting, fiscal oversight and auditing of charter schools.
-For this report, the 7% minimum funds are referred to as TA set-aside funds because the funds must be expended on TA to applicants and TA to support quality authorizing.
-SE grantees can determine how to allocate their TA set-aside funds between support for quality authorizing and TA to applicants.
+Under the SE program, an SE receiving a grant must use at least 90% of its grant to provide subgrants to eligible applicants, which are developers that have applied to an authorizer for a charter and provided adequate and timely notice to that authorizer, in support of opening new charter schools or replicating or expanding high-quality charter schools.
+Grantees may also use up to 3% of funds for administrative costs and must use at least 7% of the grant funds to (1) provide technical assistance (TA) to eligible applicants and (2) provide TA to charter school authorizers and carry out other activities to improve authorizer quality, including developing capacity for, and conducting fiscal oversight and auditing of, charter schools.
+For this report, the 7% minimum funds are referred to as TA set-aside funds because the funds must be expended on TA to eligible applicants and TA to support quality authorizing.
+SE grantees can determine how to allocate their TA set-aside funds between support for quality authorizing and TA to eligible applicants.

-This report explains how the SE grantees are using or proposed to use the TA setaside portion of their CSP funds for these activities.
-This report also describes SE activities to ensure subgrantees are equipped to meet the needs of all students, and specifically students with disabilities and English learners (ELs).2 Researchers gathered data for this report from all SEs that received grants between 2017 and 2019 (see Table 1) by reviewing their approved applications, surveying SE grantees in spring 2020, and conducting a follow-up survey completed in January 2021.
+This report explains how the SE grantees are using or propose to use the TA set-aside portion of their CSP funds for these activities.
+This report also describes SE activities to ensure subgrantees are equipped to meet the needs of all students and specifically students with disabilities and English learners (ELs).2 Researchers gathered data for this report from all SE grants awarded between 2017 and 2020 (Table 1).
+The process began by reviewing the approved applications, surveying the SE grantees in fall 2020, and conducting a follow-up survey completed in January 2021.
+This process was repeated for the FY 2020 SE grantees and the New Hampshire Department of Education, an FY 2019 SE grantee, in summer 2021, although the two surveys were combined into one survey for these grantees.3